Electroshock weapon: History

+In 1952, the U.S. Army, seeking a weapons option that avoided the noise produced by gunfire, experimented with developing electroshock weapons for use by special forces Army commandos.
+The prototype devices and blueprints arising from these experiments in 1952 are sometimes cited as representing the first true stun gun designs.

-Jack Cover, a NASA researcher, began developing the Taser in 1969.
+Jack Cover, a NASA researcher, began formally developing the Taser in 1969.
 By 1974, he had completed the device, which he named after his childhood hero Tom Swift ("Thomas A. Swift's electric rifle").
 The Taser Public Defender product used gunpowder as its propellant, which led the Bureau of Alcohol, Tobacco and Firearms to classify it as a firearm in 1976.

 Cover's patent was adapted by Nova Technologies in 1983 for the Nova XR-5000, their first non-projectile hand-held style stun gun.
 The XR-5000 design was widely copied as the source for the compact handheld stun gun used today.